• Skip to primary navigation

 Vegan cauliflower steaks with lentils & romesco sauce

-Text overlay: Cauliflower steaks with lentils and romesco sauce.
-Overhead bowl with cauliflower, lentils, and romesco sauce.
+Text overlay: cadryskitchen.com, cauliflower steaks with lentils & romesco.
+Plate with roasted cauliflower, lentils, and romesco sauce dotted with cilantro.

 Vegan cauliflower steaks are an eye-catching, vegetable-forward centerpiece dish.